eldskald/fantasy-world-wiki/README.md

 #### Installing new fonts

 The [assets/fonts/fonts.css](assets/fonts/fonts.css) file loads fonts from services that host them, such as [Google Fonts](https://fonts.google.com).
 You can install from any other site that hosts free fonts, but [Google Fonts](https://fonts.google.com) is the easiest.
-To use it, choose a font from it and click the __Get Font__ button on the font's page.
+To use it, choose a font from it and click the **Get Font** button on the font's page.
 It will add it to your "cart" even though you're not shopping.
 You can go back to browsing and pick all the fonts you want.
-When you're done, click you cart then click the __Get embedded code__ button.
+When you're done, click you cart then click the **Get embedded code** button.
 You'll go to a page with some code for you to copy paste.
-Choose __@import__ and just paste the code that's between the `<style>` and `</style>` lines in your [assets/fonts/fonts.css](assets/fonts/fonts.css) file.
+Choose **@import** and just paste the code that's between the `<style>` and `</style>` lines in your [assets/fonts/fonts.css](assets/fonts/fonts.css) file.
 It's usually just a single line, although a very long one depending on the fonts you picked.

 Having done that, you need to put the font names on your [assets/theme/index.js](assets/theme/index.js) file.
 See section above.

+#### Articles

+Every `.html` file in [assets/articles](assets/articles) is considered an article and will show up on the page if you go to `url?article=<article filename>`.
+After adding new articles, removing them or updating any file, it will automatically detect the changes during the build step and will catch the changes.

 ## Deploy